novacti3/tenshin-model-viewer/README.md

 ## Build

-Requires CMake 3.15 and above (this might change)
+Requires CMake 3.15 and above (this might change) and a compiler with C++17 support.

 Run the `build-release.sh` or `build-debug.sh` based on the configuration you want to build (WIP).
 The executable will be located in `bin/(config)`